-With more than 100,000 deaths from COVID-19 Keep Our NHS Public believes the public deserves to know how and why this has happened.
-That is why we are launching the People's Covid Inquiry, along with a wide range of other organisations, experts and supporters.
+With more than 150,000 deaths from COVID-19 Keep Our NHS Public believes the public deserves to know how and why this has happened.
+That is why we launched the People's Covid Inquiry, along with a wide range of other organisations, experts and supporters.

 The death toll of UK residents will continue to rise for many months as the infection rate has been allowed to spiral out of control.
 In the meantime, learning the right lessons is urgent if lives are to be saved.
 Our People’s Covid Inquiry will examine what has happened and how well the NHS was prepared.